We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 You’re probably wondering, what is the threshold for a pan to be considered thick or thin?

-If you’re concerned about warping, always buy pans that are at least 2.5 mm thick.
+If you’re concerned about warping, always buy skillets that are at least 2.5 mm thick.
 Anything less is too thin and susceptible to warping.
 The thickness is not always published online, so you may have to contact the manufacturer before you buy.

 Another way of determining the relative thickness of a pan is to compare the weight between several options with the same dimensions.
 Most of the time, a thick pan will be significantly heavier than a thin one.